 It depends.
 If you’re just embarking on an exercise program to get in shape after years of relative inactivity you’ll want to start with a beginner treadmill like the Confidence Power Plus.
-If however, you’re in pretty good shape and want to build a home gym so you can get in even better shape you’ll want something more serious, like any of our Hall of Fame entries.
+If however, you’re in pretty good shape and want to build a home gym so you can get in even better shape you’ll want something more serious.
 Lastly, we can’t ignore the role price plays in such decisions.
 The folding treadmills represented here are all considered “affordable” even though they range in price from about $100 to nearly $600.
 In addition there are professional grade folding treadmills out there that retail for a couple of thousand dollars so keep cost in mind.

 Things to Look for When Buying Folding Treadmills